VFPX/Win32API/samples/sample_109.md

 [InternetGetLastResponseInfo](../libraries/wininet/InternetGetLastResponseInfo.md)

 ## Comment:
-This procedure retrieves the last Microsoft® Win32® Internet function error description or server response on the thread calling it.
+This procedure retrieves the last Microsoft&reg; Win32&reg; Internet function error description or server response on the thread calling it.

 Do not expect any valid response of this function unless you have a connection to a server.